-You have two options for inserting audio learning activities in your courses: upload an mp3 file or embed an audio file from another website (e.g., Google Drive or DropBox).
+You have two options for inserting audio learning activities in your courses: upload a .mp3 file or embed an audio file from another website (e.g., Google Drive or DropBox).

 1. Go to the Contents tab of your created course.

-2. Click on Add an activity under the selected section.
+2. Click on Add an Activity under the selected course section.

 3. Click on the Audio option in the Multimedia menu.